Dhanush-sec/Prompt-Engineering/README.md

 - **GANs and VAEs:** Used for images, video, and music generation.
 - **Diffusion Models:** State-of-the-art in photorealistic image synthesis.

+- Attention Mechanism:

+Buffers the model against sequence length, focusing on semantically relevant portions.

+Led to context windows expanding from hundreds to tens of thousands of tokens in modern LLMs.

+Emerging Architectures:

+Diffusion Models: Especially popular for image generation (e.g., Stable Diffusion, DALL-E 3).

+Hybrid Models: Combine transformers with convolutional or other modules for specialized tasks such as video understanding or generating 3D assets.

+Sparse Transformers: For handling even larger inputs efficiently.

 ***

 ## 3. Generative AI Applications